Informfully/Challenges/newsimages26/workflows/README.md

 | UAmsterdam (**) | [GitHub](https://github.com/Informfully/Challenges/tree/main/newsimages26/workflows/UAmsterdam) | TBD | 26, 27, 28 |
 | Original Images | N/A | N/A | 29 |

 (*) Baseline submission that covers only historic news articles.
-Not part of the final leaderboard.
+Not part of the final leaderboard and ranking.

 (**) Baseline submission of organizers.
 Not part of the final leaderboard and ranking.